terminalcloud/apps/docs/microweber.md

 This snapshot was created from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/microweber_installer.sh && bash microweber_installer.sh`

-This snapshot has the MicroWeber Lite template installed and also, some demo data.
-Feel free to channge anything as needed and use the demo site as start point for your own site.
+This snapshot has the MicroWeber Lite template installed.

 ---